-Pern nitted Restricted discretionary Matters of discretion a.
-Any activity shall have vehicle access to Wairakei Non-compliance with permitted standard a.
+Permitted Restricted discretionary Matters of discretion a.
+Any activity shall have vehicle access to Wairakei Road, Stanleys Road and/or Woolridge Road only in the locations marked on the Industrial Park Zone (Wairakei Road) Outline Development Plan (Appendix 16.6.14) as "Road access point - Proposed controlled intersection".
+Non-compliance with permitted standard a.
 Roading and access - 16.4.6.3.3 b. i.
-There shall be no development on allotments identified for a 'Collector road' prior to the vesting of land and its formation as a 'Collector road' along the alignment shown on the Outline Development Plan in Appendix in 16.6.14. ii.
-There shall be no development of Lot 2, DP54992 (580 Russley Road) and Lot 1, DP54992 (570 Russley Road) prior to the vesting of land and its formation as a 'Local Road' along the alignment shown on the Outline Development Plan in Appendix in 16.6.14.
+There shall be no development of allotments which the 'Collector road' runs through on the outline development plan prior to the vesting of land and its formation as a "Collector road" along the alignment shown on the Outline Development Plan in Appendix 16.6.14. ii.
+There shall be no development of Lot 2, DP54992 (580 Russley Road) and Lot 1, DP54992 (570 Russley Road) prior to the vesting of land and its formation as a 'Local Road' along the alignment shown on the Outline Development Plan in Appendix 16.6.14